How We Will Calculate Your Balance: We use a method called “Average Daily Balance (including new purchases).

 Payments to your Account: You must pay each month at least the Total Minimum Amount Due shown on your monthly statement by its Payment Due Date.
 Payments must conform to the requirements set out on that monthly statement; these requirements may vary without prior notice.
 You may pay the entire amount you owe us at any time.
 Payments made in any billing cycle that are greater than the Total Minimum Payment Due will not affect your obligation to make the next Total Minimum Payment Due.
 If you overpay or if there is a credit balance on your account, we will not pay interest on such amounts.
 We may reject payments that are not drawn in U.S. dollars and those drawn on a financial institution located outside of the United States.
 If we choose to accept payments made in foreign currency or checks drawn on non-U.S. financial institutions, we may impose service and collection charges.
 Our determination of service and collection charges will be final.
 We are not required to accept any payment that we deem to require special handling.
 Generally, credits to your account, such as those generated by merchants or by person-to-person money transfers, are not treated as payments and will not reduce your Total Minimum Payment Due.

 Total Minimum Payment Due: You may pay your total outstanding balance at any time.
 Each billing cycle, you must pay at least the Total Minimum Payment Due shown on your monthly statement by its Payment Due Date.
 The Total Minimum Payment Due will always equal at least $25.00.
-The calculation method for you Total Minimum Payment Due is found on your Initial Disclosures.
+Subject to this limitation, your Total Minimum Payment Due is calculated as the sum of the following, rounded up to the nearest dollar: (1) 2.0% of the New Balance (2) any Over Limit Amount (3) any Past Due Amount.
 The Total Minimum Payment Due will not be greater than your New Balance Total.
 If a payment is credited to your account but is returned unpaid in a later billing cycle, we will recalculate the Total Minimum Payment Due for the billing cycle in which the payment was originally credited.

 When your payments will be Credited to Your Account: Payments may be made using various methods.
 The guidelines for posting your payments are as follows: